Skip to main content

 What made you pursue a career in Hospitality?

 What really prompted my career just was a teacher at school who did Career Guidance, when I told her I was interested in hotels she really ran with it.
-She recommended Swiss hotel schools etc. and not only recommend but put in the legwork and guided me with what I should be doing.
-She contacted the Swiss Hotel School I ended up going to and really paved the way for me.
+She recommended Swiss hotel schools etc. and not only recommended them but put in the legwork and guided me during the application program.

 How is hospitality viewed in Australia?